seishun/node-steam/README.md

 npm install steam
 ```

-Note: installing from git requires `svn` to fetch Steam resources (Protobufs and SteamLanguage).
+Note: installing from git requires `svn` to fetch Steam resources (Protobufs and SteamLanguage) and `curl` to fetch the server list.

 **Note: only Node.js v4.1.1 and above is supported.**